-The spirit of the Holidays in full swing it seemed time to give it a go and try getting craft ourselves; after all, we do have the spare bicycle parts laying around!
-But we wanted you to share in the fun too!
-This holiday season we created four tutorials with step by step directions so you can recreate all the projects too!
+The spirit of the Holidays in full swing, it seemed time to give it a go and try getting craft ourselves; after all, we do have the spare bicycle parts laying around!
+But we wanted you to share in the fun, too!
+This holiday season we created four tutorials with step-by-step directions so you can recreate all the projects yourself.

 The wreath ornament is a fun repurposed bicycle DIY Holiday project that adds just a bit more crafting to the more traditional star bicycle chain ornament.
 The wreath ornament is actually easier than it looks; however, it is vital to have the right tools.

 For this project you will need: